-Study of apomixis gives a better idea in relation to the formation of plants by substituiting normal sexual cycle.
-Here, sexual reproduction is substituted by an as exual process which does not involve any nuclear fusion.
+From study of this unit learners get a better idea in relation to the formation of plants by substituting normal sexual cycle.

+Learners will be able to discuss how sexual reproduction is substituted by an asexual process which does not involve any nuclear fusion.

-In this unit knowledge related to true and false polyembryony along with cleavage polyembryony formation technique can easily be understood.
+Learners can easily understood about the knowledge related to true and false polyembryony along with cleavage polyembryony formation technique.